SumayyaPanju/GravityGym/testing.md

 * Page was entirely messed up
 * To fix the issue, multiple solutions were tried.
 * Tried to clear browser cache, tried to load the page using a different browser, carried out CSS validation to ensure there was no error within the CSS causing the issue.
-* Eventually realised that the link to the stylesheet was accidently deleted within the HTML file.
+* Eventually realised that the link to the style sheet was accidentally deleted within the HTML file.
 * The link has been added again which resolved the issue.

 **Screenshots:**